Getting the Benefits of Solar Farms Without Harming Nearby Residents or the Environment

 - Help you raise the funds needed to win, and

-- Explore opportunities to amend laws to prevent harmful projects from being approved.
+- Explore opportunities to amend laws to prevent impacts.

 Our best advice remains: Please do not hesitate, act today, because delay almost always impedes success.